digodev/learngit1/readme.txt

-I am learning git.
+i am learning git.
-It's a free software.
+it is a free software.
+444
+tttt
+dddd